Yukisschu/anhuigui/content/posts/C/index.md

 ```

 #### 2.4.3.
 Bitwise Operation Method
 Although the adjacency matrix is very straightforward, a concern arises when applying it to a graph with sparse connections, resulting in a matrix predominantly filled with `0` and a scarcity of `1`.
-To optimise memory usage and reduce the average running time that the algorithm takes to find the winner, bitwise operations are incorporated in this section.
+To optimise memory usage and reduce the average running time that the algorithm takes to find the winners, bitwise operations are incorporated in this section.

 A **bitwise operation** operates on a [bit string](https://en.wikipedia.org/wiki/Bit_string "Bit string"), a [bit array](https://en.wikipedia.org/wiki/Bit_array "Bit array") or a [binary numeral](https://en.wikipedia.org/wiki/Binary_numeral_system "Binary numeral system") (considered as a bit string) at the level of its individual [bits](https://en.wikipedia.org/wiki/Bit "Bit") [^5].
 Bitwise operations commonly use less power because of the reduced use of resources [^6].
 Here is the list of all the bitwise operators with examples.
 - `&`  **Bitwise AND**: Conduct AND on every bit of two numbers.<br>